 Business owners who have extremely tight budgets may be able to open a business using only equipment that’s already in their kitchen.
 Jams, jellies, and preserves can be made in one pot, and jars can be sterilized by boiling water in a large pan.

-Business owners who have a little capital to work with, however, may want to invest in some basic equipment.
-Nabanita Kundu recommends getting a juice extractor, slicer, mixer/grinder and pulper, none of which costs too much.
+Business owners who have a little capital to work with, however, may want to invest in some basic equipment, such as a juice extractor, slicer, mixer/grinder, and pulper.

 The supplies that business owners need include:

 - Juice extractor: $50